 Floor Construction

-Also note, that we can offer many different floor constructions for concrete floors and timber suspended floors, if you have special requirements just contact us.
+Also, note that we can offer many different floor constructions for concrete and timber suspended floors, if you have special requirements please get in touch.

 >> Print our Installation Instructions